President & Co-Founder

 Andrea Barthello Co-Founder, Chief Operating Officer

-Andrea Barthello is chief operating officer and co-founder of ThinkFun®, Inc., the world’s leading developer of addictively fun games that sharpen your mind.
+Andrea Barthello is chief operating officer and co-founder of ThinkFun®, Inc., the world’s leading developer of addictively fun games that ignite 21st century thinking skills in preschoolers to adults.
 Her reputation for creative problem solving, talent spotting and nurturing of young minds distinguish her as a leader in the toy industry and as a role model for entrepreneurs everywhere.

 Growing up in a big Air Force family, Andrea traversed the United States and Canada in frequent moves that taught her flexibility, the importance of family and a roll-up-your-sleeves work ethic.
 Early in her career, Andrea put herself through college while working full time, attended graduate school at night, and sharpened her business skills in industries ranging from healthcare to hospitality to finance.

-Today, with a staff of 30, shipping operations in Pennsylvania and bustling headquarters in Northern Virginia, Andrea continues to wear many hats at ThinkFun and oversees operations as the company expands to more than 50 countries and 5,500 retailers to serve millions of passionate fans worldwide.
-Her belief in the power of problem solving as a conduit for adventure, accomplishment and lifelong learning has fueled award-winning games for players from preschool to adulthood.
-Since its beginnings in a basement nearly 30 years ago, ThinkFun has generated international acclaim and a mountain of accolades for beloved games such as Rush Hour, Zingo!, Laser Maze and Robot Turtles.
+Now celebrating its 30th anniversary, ThinkFun has come a long way since its beginnings in the basement of Andrea and Bill’s home.
+Today, with a staff of 35, shipping operations in Pennsylvania and bustling headquarters in Northern Virginia, Andrea continues to wear many hats as the company expands to more than 50 countries and 5,500 retailers to serve millions of passionate fans worldwide.
+Her belief in the power of problem solving as a conduit for adventure, accomplishment and lifelong learning has fueled international acclaim and accolades for beloved games such as Rush Hour, Zingo!, Laser Maze, Robot Turtles and Gravity Maze.

 Previously a member of the board of directors of the American Specialty Toy Retailing Association, Andrea is enjoying her second term as a board member of the Toy Industry Association and was honored as one of the region’s most influential women by the Washington Business Journal.